 Travelling is a bullet point on every bucket list, but for some of us, it can seem like we’ll never get the opportunity.
 However, backpacking is popular for a reason.
-This budget-friendly way of travelling is becoming more and more popular not only for students, but for travellers from all walks of life, and it’s not hard to see why.
+This budget-friendly way of travelling is becoming more and more popular not only for students, but for travellers from all walks of life, whether you have a growing family, need it to be accessible for your mobility scooters, or a group of friends on an all-inclusive holiday.
 After all, if there is a solution to your travel urges even when money is tight, why not take it?
 Instant cash loans may be available if you find yourself in a financial emergency while abroad, but to help you out on your travels, we’ve pulled together a budget-friendly guide to travelling around Europe.

 Knowing when and where you’re going long before you plan to travel will do your bank account a world of good.
 Booking flights early will ensure that you have a better chance at getting the best deals for the lowest prices, and you could even get the better choice of seat if you’re willing to pay a little extra for the privilege.
 Budget airlines like EasyJet, Ryanair and Wizz are great places to start when looking for cheaper flights.

 If you’re looking for cheap accommodation, bypass the hotels completely and opt for a hostel or Couchsurfing.
 Hostels are a cheaper alternative to a hotel, and while you may need to share a room with other guests, this can actually work out to be a much more fulfilling experience.
 You’ll meet new people, get the opportunity to socialise with guests from all different walks of life, and you could even find travel companions for the city you’re in!
 Similarly, Couchsurfing is a free option for accommodation, in which you match with hosts who will allow you to stay in their apartment or home.
 This comes with its risks, but is a solution for the adventurous among you.